KantiCodes/flatland-rl/docs/flatland-3-migration-guide.md

 ## 4. Change from `RailAgentStatus` to `TrainState`

-The Flatland `env.step` function has been refactored to include a state machine for better intepretability of the functions for people who like to read and hack the code.
+The Flatland `env.step` function has been refactored to include a state machine for better intepretability of the functions for people who like to read, modify, and extend the functionality of the code as per their requirements.

 The older `RailAgentStatus` and the attribute `agent.moving` is now changed to `TrainState`.

 This can now be accessed as `agent.state` instead of `agent.status`.

+For more information on state machine please check https://flatland.aicrowd.com/environment/state_machine.html

 ---

 ## 5. Removal of `agent.malfunction_data` and `agent.speed_data`

-Flatland 2 used to represent malfunctions in a dictionary `agent.malfunction_data`, this is now moved to the class `agent.malfucntion_handler` which keeps the same behvaior but refactored for better readability.
+Flatland 2 used to represent malfunctions in a dictionary `agent.malfunction_data`, this is now moved to the class `agent.malfucntion_handler` which keeps the **same functionality** but refactored for better readability.

+The common changes needed for older code using malfunction data are:

+`agent.malunction_data['malfunction']` -> `agent.malfunction_handler.malfunction_downd_counter`

+`agent.malfunction_data['nr_malfunctions']` -> `agent.malfunction_handler.num_malfunctions`

-Train speed and partial fractional position in cells was stored in the dictionary `agent.speed_data`, this is now moved to the class `agent.speed_counter`, which keeps the same functionality but refactored as a counter instead of fractional position.
+Train speed and partial fractional position in cells was stored in the dictionary `agent.speed_data`, this is now moved to the class `agent.speed_counter`, which keeps the **same functionality** but refactored as a counter instead of fractional position.

+The common changes needed for older code using speed_data are:

+`agent.speed_data['speed']` -> `agent.speed_counter.speed`
+`agent.speed_data['position_fraction']` -> `agent.speed_counter.counter`, where position fraction indicated the fraction of completed movement, the speed counter counts upto `agent.speed_counter.max_count` before resetting.

 ---